SiSanchopancho/TwoStepSDFM/README.md

 ## Acknowledgements

-This work is partially based on the LARS-EN and SPCA algorithms found in @Zou2020elasticnet.
+This work is partially based on the LARS-EN and SPCA algorithms found in Zou et al. (2020).

 ## Contributing